ABC Blog

 • Something in the dryer or exhaust vent shouldn’t be there, such as a rat, squirrel or another wild animal that crawled into your dryer’s ductwork and died.

-• Years’ worth of lint buildup in the venting ducts is preventing air to circulate properly during the drying process, creating the perfect conditions for mildew or mold to grow.
+• Years’ worth of lint buildup in the venting ducts is preventing air to circulate properly during the drying process.
+This creates the perfect conditions for mildew to grow.

 dryer smells like sweat